NZ Dollar Rises Against Most Majors

-CANBERA (dpa-AFX) - The New Zealand dollar strengthened against the other major currencies in the Asian session on Wednesday.
+BRUSSELS (dpa-AFX) - The New Zealand dollar strengthened against most major currencies in the pre-European session on Thursday.

-Against the Australian dollar, the kiwi advanced to an 8-day high of 1.0465 from yesterday's closing value of 1.0486.

-If the kiwi extends its uptrend, it is likely to find resistance around 84.00 against the yen, 1.46 against the euro and 1.03 against the aussie.
+If the kiwi extends its uptrend, it is likely to find resistance around 84.00 against the yen, 1.46 against the euro and 0.73 against the greenback.

 Copyright RTT News/dpa-AFX